An iterative method for the solution of Laplace-like equations in high and very high space dimensions: The angular distribution

 which is rescaled to the expected value $\mathbb{E}(\widetilde{X})=1$.
 Its variance

 tends to zero as $m$ goes to infinity.
 This not only means that the expected value

-of the variances $V$ tends to zero as the dimension $m$ increases, but also that the variances cluster the more around their expected value the larger $m$ is.
-This observation is supported by simple, easily reproducible experiments.
-Uniformly distributed points on the unit sphere $S^{m-1}$ can be generated from vectors in $\mathbb{R}^m$ with components that are subject to the standard normal distribution.
-Such vectors then follow themselves the standard normal distribution in the $m$-dimensional space.
+of the variances (\ref{eq3.18}) tends to zero as the dimension $m$ increases, but also that the variances increasingly cluster around their expected value as $m$ increases.
+This observation is supported by simple experiments.
+Uniformly distributed points on the unit sphere $S^{m-1}$ can be generated from vectors in $\mathbb{R}^m$ with independent, standard normally distributed components.
+Such vectors themselves follow the standard normal distribution in the $m$-dimensional space.
 Scaling them to length one gives the desired uniformly distributed points on the unit sphere.
 This allows one to sample the random variable $X$ for any given dimension $m$.

-The expected value and the variance (\ref{eq3.7}) can be expressed directly in terms of the entries of the $(m\times m)$-matrix $S=T^tT$, since the power sums (\ref{eq3.8}) are the traces
+The expected value and the variance (\ref{eq3.14}) can be expressed directly in terms of the entries of the $(m\times m)$-matrix $S=T^tT$, since the power sums (\ref{eq3.15}) are the traces

 of the matrices $S$ and $S^2$, and can therefore be computed without recourse to the singular values of $T$.
 Consider the $(n\times m)$-matrix $T$ assigned to an arbitrarily given undirected graph with $m$ vertices and $n-m$ edges that maps the components $x_i$ of a vector $x\in\mathbb{R}^m$ first to themselves and then to the $n-m$ weighted differences\footnote{The square root is important.
-Why, is explained in Sect.~\ref{sec5}.}
+Why, is explained in Sect.~\ref{sec4}.}

 assigned to the edges of the graph connecting the vertices $i$ and $j$.
 In quantum physics, matrices of the given kind can be associated with the interaction of particles.
-They formed the original motivation for this work.
 In the given case, the matrix $S$ has the form $S=I+L/2$, where $I$ is the identity matrix and $L$ is the Laplacian matrix of the graph.
 The off-diagonal entries of $L$ are $L_{ij}=-1$ if the vertices $i$ and $j$ are connected by an edge and $L_{ij}=0$ otherwise.
 The diagonal entries $L_{ii}=d_i$ are the vertex degrees, the numbers of edges that meet at the vertices $i$.